ChenFindling/tragic-algebra-analyzer/README.md

 are nearly extinct among filers large enough to file readable XBRL.
 NCAV is a liquidation floor, not a going-concern value, and a real wind-down realizes assets below book, so the true floor is lower than the printed one.

+## 🩺 Piotroski F-Score

+Joseph Piotroski's nine binary tests from "Value Investing: The Use of Historical Financial Statement Information" (2000), computed with his definitions and his scaling:
+ROA, cash flow and asset turnover scale by beginning of year total assets, and the leverage ratio by average total assets, so three of the tests need three consecutive year end balance dates and the page says so.
+The nine: positive ROA, positive operating cash flow, improving ROA, cash flow above net income, leverage not rising, improving current ratio, no new shares issued, improving gross margin, improving asset turnover.

+Every test prints its own filed inputs and arithmetic, so each line can be checked by hand against the filing.
+The leverage test passes on unchanged as well as lower, stated on the page as this project's reading of the paper's intent, because a strict fall would fail every company that has no debt and keeps none.
+The share test reads the same year end share counts the main page grades, and beside the pass or fail it prints the
+decomposition: what part of the year's change was employee compensation and what part was tagged corporate issuance such as acquisitions, offerings or conversions.

+A test whose inputs the filings do not carry for the needed years refuses by name: the element, the year, and where a balance line went stale, the last year it was filed.
+A stale line is never served as zero into a deterioration test.
+The summary counts tests passed out of tests readable, with the denominator stated plainly.
+Fewer than five readable tests refuses the page, because a score on a minority of the tests is not the F-Score.
+Change tests demand consecutive fiscal years, 330 to 400 days between year end dates, and refuse across a fiscal year end change rather than bridge it.
+Banks, insurers, REITs and client-asset brokers route to the Financials Checker, because the leverage and liquidity tests presume a nonfinancial balance sheet; foreign filers route to the Non-US Checker.
+The paper found the score does its work among cheap, unloved names, which is what the Net-Nets and Inflection pages surface, and the page is built to sit behind them.

 ## 📈 Return Calculator